 Demonstrate the use of the content of the VM and its attached disk (through the interface the VM content offers)

-Under leadership of EGI.eu UCST and EUDAT2020 project: A joint training module with EUDAT, demonstrating the use of EUDAT services and the EGI Federated Cloud platform for the analysis of big data.
+Under leadership of EGI.eu UCST and EUDAT2020 project: a joint training module with EUDAT, demonstrating the use of EUDAT services and the EGI Federated Cloud platform for the analysis of big data.
 The module would guide the user through the process of

 Authenticating to the EGI infrastructure (Federated Cloud)

-Instantiating a VM in the EGI environment and performs preliminary configuration (account, network, firewall, tools, libraries, compilers, applications, ...)
+Instantiating a VM in the EGI environment and performs preliminary configuration (account, network, firewall, tools, libraries, compilers, applications, ...) through contextualisation

-The virtual environment is started up (user’s credentials are copied into the VM)
+The virtual environment is started up (temporary user’s credentials are copied into the VM)

 Staging data from EUDAT to a local storage area in the EGI Cloud for performance and locality reasons, using authentication obtained in step 1

-data staging via GridFTP or HTTP (CDMI)
+data staging via GridFTP or HTTP (CDMI compliant)

 data discoverability via B2FIND